Declaring War On Riders Who Cause Trail Closures…

 What The Media Can Do

 Same goes for the snowmobile media.
 The magazines, television programs and websites that live and breath snowmobiling must become active participants in promoting Stay On Trail or Stay Home.
-And their photos, editorials, articles and advertising need to unequivocally support that position when it comes to trail riding.
+And media photos, editorials, articles and advertising need to unequivocally support that position when it comes to trail riding.
 The media need to help educate riders about why everyone should stay on trail.
+Like Supertrax Magazine did recently.

 What The OFSC Can Do

-Whatever it takes, the OFSC needs to be front and centre, leading the charge.
-Otherwise, it will soon have no trails to operate.
+Whatever it takes, the OFSC needs to be front and centre, leading the charge as it has with its Save Our Trails Campaign and Stay On The Trail video:

 Stay On Trail Conclusion